 Open Google Docs and click Tools:

 Then, click Voice Typing.
-You’ll then see this icon appear:
+You’ll see this icon appear:

 Click that guy, and you’ll be able to speak into your computer’s microphone to type.
-If you’d rather let your thoughts flow free before writing, this can be a great hands-free way to loosen up your creative muscles.
+Let those thoughts flow, then clean them up into a cohesive outline.

 6. Set Deadlines

 This tip sounds like a no-brainer, but setting deadlines is an art in itself.
 The right deadline-setting method for you will depend on the people you work with and your personal work style.
 Read our post How to Set Realistic Deadlines Your Team Can Actually Meet to learn how to set deadlines across a content team.

 Every first draft sucks — including your favorite writer’s.
 Get the words out first, then go back and polish them.
 If you’re editing your work on your own, Grammarly and Hemingway will give you plenty of insights.

 8. Give Your Headlines Some Feeling

 Want your headlines to make an impact?
 Hit your readers right in the feels.